The number of active vendors in most organisations means that it is challenging, if not impossible, to effectively monitor them all.

 Penalties may keep the vendor on track but incentives can be used to encourage innovation and continuous improvement.

 Establishing KPIs is all well and good.
 But a list of performance indicators will only ever be a list if it’s not put to strategic use.
 Tracking vendor performance requires action.
-Monitoring, measuring and analysing don’t lend themselves to passivity.
-Teams need visibility of performance and they need proactivity to drive better outcomes.

-Manually tracking performance can be difficult.
-Businesses often have too many vendors, services and complexities to keep an eye on.
 If you’re trying to track performance retrospectively, using a mixture of spreadsheets and emails, it’s unlikely you’ll build a clear view of what your vendors are up to.
-Implementing vendor management software makes tracking performance easier.
-Let’s take a look at how.

 Knowing everything about your vendors, including what they’re committed to, is key to tracking performance.
-If maintaining compliance is a KPI, for example, you need visibility of all their certificates to know if they’re out of date.
+If maintaining compliance is a KPI, for example, you need visibility of all their certificates to know if they’re out-of-date.

 Gatekeeper allows you to store your vendor records and related information in a central repository.
 See everything you need in one place and easily search for information by vendor, category and even file name.
-By having the information you need at your fingertips, you can easily see what your vendors have agreed to.

-Easily digestible dashboards also make it clear to see your vendor base at a glance.
+Easy-to-read dashboards also make it clear to see your vendor base at a glance.
 See what events are coming up, which information is about to expire and if the relationship itself is due for renewal.
 No more digging through emails to find out which stage each vendor is at or the work that still needs completing.

 Centralise vendor records within Gatekeeper